 1994 NewsMaker Award for Best New International FEC.

-The types of children's projects we perform market and financial feasibility studies for and design and produce, which feature children's entertainment, discovery play and edutainment, include children's edutainment centers, children's discovery play centers, children’s play and discovery centers, at-home mom play cafés, and children's discovery farms.
-Our projects include:
+The types of children's projects we perform market and financial feasibility studies for and design and produce feature children's, discovery play, edutainment, enrichment and entertainment.
+The venues include children's edutainment centers, children's discovery play centers, children's play and discovery centers, at-home mom play cafés, and children's discovery farms.
+In addition to the above projects, our other children's project work includes:

 We also design children's drop-in childcare facilities, playgrounds, play areas for malls and stores, children's areas in museums, children's enrichment centers, child care centers and child development centers.